codebndr/seleniumTests/README.md

 The most important class is `SeleniumTestCase`, which all of the unit test cases inherit from.
 This grants them access (via `self`) to a number of methods and attributes that are useful for performing codebender-specific actions.

+**`codebender_testing/capabilities.yaml`** defines a list of `capabilities` to be passed as arguments when instantiating remote webdrivers.
+In particular, it specifies the web browsers that we would like to use.
+Consult this file for more information.

 #### `batch/`